 Using your long-term plan now you may limit the reach of nursing homes and health care providers on your estate.
-Your long-term care plan will maximize your assets and set guidelines to make sure your spouse is provided for in your absence and let your children know who is in charge in a crisis situation.
+Your long-term care plan will maximize your assets and set guidelines.
+This can help ensure your spouse is provided for in your absence and let your children know who is in charge in a crisis situation.

 Select your decision makers now and keep the chances of conflicts and arguments away.
-Your loved ones will then have time to focus on dealing with what your care needs are instead of wasting time fighting over what your wishes might have been.
+Your loved ones will then have time to focus on dealing with what your care needs.
+This also eliminates wasting time fighting over what your wishes might have been.

 Begin by working with your experienced elder care attorney.
 Then by planning early and making the tough choices now, your loved ones will not have the burden of wondering what you would have wanted.
 During difficult emotional times, it can be incredibly hard for your family members to make well-reasoned decisions.

-When the planning you have put in place needs to be implemented it will mean everything to your family.
+When the planning you have put in place needs to be implemented it will mean everything to your family knowing that you took care of your long-term plan.
 Giving them peace of mind when it matters most is one of the best ways to say “I Love You” to your family.

 Our office can assist with the planning necessary to achieve the goals of our clients.
 While it may feel like an uncomfortable topic to broach, in the long run, helping loved ones plan for the future is critical.
-Elder care attorneys can help families navigate specialized areas of the law, including matters of long term care, social security, and health care directives, so loved ones get what they need no matter where they are in the continuum of care.
+Elder care attorneys can help families navigate specialized areas of the law, including matters of long-term care, social security, and health care directives.
+This helps loved ones get what they need no matter where they are in the continuum of care.
 We encourage you to contact us and schedule a meeting.